DreamBNC/Relay-Bot/README.md

-# Relay-Bot-v1.0
+# Relay Bot v1.0
-WBNC's relay bot
+A simple relay bot written in mIRC.
+Credit to nick1 for the original code.